Graphic designer

 What it's like

-discuss the project with clients and colleagues
+discussing upcoming projects with marketing managers, clients and colleagues

-work out costs for the project
+working out costs for the project and making sure you stick to your budget

-make rough sketches or computer visuals to show the client
+making rough sketches or computer visuals to show the client

-produce a final layout with exact specifications for typefaces, letter sizes and colours
+producing a final layout with exact specifications for typefaces, letter sizes and colours

 Explore more information about this job